-In the continental US, the Southern Great Plains (SGP) LLJ is a persistent and prominent warm-season climate feature manifest at the synoptic scale; it extends over multiple degrees of longitude (i.e. having a width of hundreds of kilometers) and is coherent over many degrees of latitude (i.e. the jet is oriented along a south-north axis parallel to the Rocky Mountains) (Weaver and Nigam, 2008; Rife et al., 2010).
-This jet is centered at heights below 850 hPa with a maximum (jet core, Figure 1) most commonly observed between 300-625 m height (Rife et al., 2010) and is associated with moisture flux and summertime precipitation (Higgins et al., 1997; Berg et al., 2015).
-Wind profiler observations at 250-m intervals from 500 m a.g.l. to 19 km from a network of 31 stations across the Great Plains suggested the mean LLJ height was approximately 1000 m and the mean duration was 2 to 4 hours (Mitchell et al., 1995).
+In the continental US, the Southern Great Plains (SGP) LLJ is a persistent and prominent warm-season climate feature manifest at the synoptic scale; it extends over multiple degrees of longitude (i.e., having a width of hundreds of kilometers) and is coherent over many degrees of latitude (i.e., the jet is oriented along a south-north axis parallel to the Rocky Mountains) (Weaver and Nigam, 2008; Rife et al., 2010).
+This jet is centered at heights below 850 hPa with a maximum (jet core; Fig. 1) most commonly observed between 300-625 m height (Rife et al., 2010) and is associated with moisture flux and summertime precipitation (Higgins et al., 1997; Berg et al., 2015).
+Wind profiler observations at 250 m intervals from 500 m a.g.l. (above ground level) to 19 km from a network of 31 stations across the Great Plains suggested that the mean LLJ height was approximately 1000 m, and the mean duration was 2 to 4 h (Mitchell et al., 1995).

 LLJs are observed across a range of spatial and temporal scales and in both onshore and coastal environments.
-Observational data derived using minisodars and wind profilers deployed at the ABLE facility in Kansas in the US Southern Great Plains indicated the presence of southerly (72%) and northerly (28%) LLJs, and the wind maxima typically occurred at 200-400 m a.g.l..
-The southerly LLJs exhibited higher mean duration (~6.7 hours in the cold season and 6 hours in the warm season) than northerly jets (Song et al., 2005).
-As depicted in Figure 1, LLJs at, above and below these altitudes have the potential to impact the wind speed, turbulence, and shear across typical wind turbine rotor planes, and analyses of both observational data and WRF simulations indicate that LLJs frequently occur at heights that interact with the rotor plane (Gutierrez et al., 2014; Gutierrez et al., 2017; Nunalee and Basu, 2014; Wagner et al., 2019; Aird et al., 2020).
+Observational data derived using minisodars and wind profilers deployed at the ABLE facility in Kansas in the US Southern Great Plains indicated the presence of southerly (72%) and northerly (28%) LLJs, and the wind maxima typically occurred at 200-400 m a.g.l.
+The southerly LLJs exhibited higher mean duration (\sim 6.7 h in the cold season and 6 h in the warm season) than northerly jets (Song et al., 2005).
+As depicted in Fig. 1, LLJs at, above and below these altitudes have the potential to impact the wind speed, turbulence and shear across typical wind turbine rotor planes, and analyses of both observational data and Weather Research and Forecasting (WRF) simulations indicate that LLJs frequently occur at heights that interact with the rotor plane (Gutierrez et al., 2014, 2017; Nunalee and Basu, 2014; Wagner et al., 2019; Aird et al., 2020).